 What's the Amazon Echo Dot?

-Amazon's Echo Dot is a 360 degree speaker that uses far-field voice recognition powered by the Amazon Alexa voice service/assistant.
+Amazon's Echo Dot is a 360° speaker that uses far-field voice recognition powered by the Amazon Alexa voice service/assistant.

-The Echo Dot has everything the Echo and Echo Plus has including:
+And the Echo Dot has everything the Echo has including:

 - Long range, far-field voice capabilities